Signs of Postpartum Depression

 - Persistent headaches, other pains, or digestive trouble without a clear physical trigger

 It is important to keep in mind that some of the symptoms listed above, e.g. tiredness, disrupted sleep patterns and low sex drive, are normal after having a baby – and not necessarily indicators of PPD.
+If any symptoms are troubling you, try using the Ada app for a free assessment.

 Risk factors for postpartum depression